Building Leaders and Creating Knowledge (B.L.A.C.K.)

 - Pay the non-refundable housing application fee

-- The Theme Community application process, inside your housing application, opens in January.
+- The community application process, inside your housing application, opens in January.
 Space is limited.

-NOTE: You must have a Residence Life housing application on file to be considered for this community
+NOTE: You must have a housing application on file to be considered for this community.
+Additionally, preference is given to applicants who are able to register for the common course (TLS 495-001) and participate in an early move-in program.

 For more information about living in this community, email firstname.lastname@example.org.